BSski/random-ints-st-dev-api/README.md

 ![CI/CD screenshot](https://i.imgur.com/5v0Xufr.png)

 I decided to use `runtime.GOMAXPROCS(1)`, since random.org guidelines (https://www.random.org/clients/) prohibit sending simultaneous requests by automated clients.
 In accordance with the guidelines the timeout is set to 180 seconds.
-If you want to run the application, you have to supply your own api key and your email address in the .env file (the guidelines require API client's email supplied in the "User-Agent" header.).

 ## :hammer: Technologies used